JussiKarkkainen/AgentScript/README.md

 ```
 Most RL agents can be explained using the above loop.
 Therefore writing it everytime
 you want to implement an RL agent can get tedious.
 AgentScript simplifies this in two ways:
-1. It provides implementations of Replay Buffers and environments that the user can take advantage
+1. It provides implementations of Replay Buffers and Environments that the user can take advantage
-   if and configure to their needs using a YAML-configuration.
+   of and configure to their needs using a YAML-configuration.
 2. It allows the user to define the Neural Network part of the RL agent (```agent.forward()```)
    as well as the ```update()``` function that defines how the agent learns.
 The rest is handled by
    the library itself.